 Guest Curator: Kerry Fox

-Help give the year's best New Zealand short films the homegrown recognition they deserve by voting for your favourite at these special screenings.
 A total of 117 films were submitted for this year's New Zealand's Best short film competition.
-NZIFF Head of Programming, Michael McDonnell, and Senior Programmer Sandra Reid viewed them all to draw up a shortlist of 12, from which award-winning actress and filmmaker Kerry Fox selected these six finalists.
+NZIFF Head of Programming, Michael McDonnell, and Senior Programmer Sandra Reid viewed them all to draw up a shortlist of 12, from which awardwinning actress and filmmaker Kerry Fox selected these six finalists.

 Vista Group Best Short Film Award